-The goal of this project is to understand how teens and their families (both parents and extended family) talk about sex and relationships, and whether and how this communication can support teens' healthy development.
-This project explores how family conversations about relationships can support high school students’ health, delay sex, and reduce teen pregnancy.
-The ultimate aim of research on [extended] family sexuality communication is to support teens’ healthy decisions so they can remain in school.
+The goal of this project was to understand how teens and their families (both parents and extended family) talk about sex and relationships, and whether and how this communication can support teens' healthy development.
+This project explored how family conversations about relationships support high school students’ health, delay sex, and reduce teen pregnancy.
+The ultimate aim of research on extended family sexuality communication is to support teens’ healthy decisions so they can remain in school.

-This study includes a 1-time survey of 11th and 12th grade students in Fall of 2017.
-Survey items include teens’ reports of the content, frequency, and quality of conversations about sex and relationships with family members, and questions about their own sexual attitudes, beliefs, and behaviors.
-This study also includes phone interviews with 30 adult family members about how they talk with teens about relationships and what resources would support health-promoting conversations with teens.
+This study included a 1-time survey of 11th and 12th-grade students in the Fall of 2017.
+Survey items included teens’ reports of the content, frequency, and quality of conversations about sex and relationships with family members, and questions about their own sexual attitudes, beliefs, and behaviors.
+This study also included phone interviews with 30 adult family members about how they talked with teens about relationships and what resources would support health-promoting conversations with teens.

 Relevance for Practice

 Family conversations about sex are important to students’ academic success as they can prevent risky sexual behavior which can lead to teen pregnancy and school-drop-out.
 The project aimed to provide schools and curriculum developers with direction on whether and how to include family members in health education programs, for example through home-based activity assignments.
 Providing resources and support for teens’ health-promoting communication with family members may be especially important among diverse families where extended family members may play key childrearing roles.